kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 3. **Workload Update:** the controller applies the delta to the existing resource with a strategic-merge `Patch` rather than a full replace.
 4. **PodGroup Sync:** the controller patches the updated size onto the runtime `PodGroup` so the scheduler targets the newly scaled size.
-In the delegated (`managePodGroupOnly`) mode the size instead follows the parent's `PodGroupTemplate`.
+In `managePodGroupOnly` the controller patches only a `PodGroup` it owns (standalone BYO `Workload`), following the external template, while a parent-owned `PodGroup` is patched by the parent.

 `minCount` is enforced only during scheduling: per [KEP-4671], updates do not affect already-scheduled pods and apply only to pods evaluated in future scheduling cycles.
 The scheduler